Motivational interviewing: Time limitations

 Time limits placed on therapists during consultations also have the potential to impact significantly on the quality of motivational interviewing.
 Appointments may be limited to a brief or single visit with a patient; for example, a client may attend the dentist with a toothache due to a cavity.
 The oral health practitioner or dentist may be able to broach the subject of a behavior change, such as flossing or diet modification but the session duration may not be sufficient when coupled with other responsibilities the health practitioner has to the health and wellbeing of the patient.
 For many clients, changing habits may involve reinforcement and encouragement which is not possible in a single visit.
 Some patients, once treated, may not return for a number of years or may even change practitioners or practices, meaning the motivational interview is unlikely to have sufficient effect.

 Training deficiencies

 While psychologists, mental health counselors, and social workers are generally well trained and practiced in delivering motivational interviewing, other health-care professionals are generally provided with only a few hours of basic training.
 Although perhaps able to apply the underpinning principles of motivational interviewing, these professionals generally lack the training and applied skills to truly master the art of dealing with the patient's resistant statements in a collaborative manner.
 It is important that therapists know their own limitations and are prepared to refer clients to other professionals when required.
+To address training difficulties, one study outlines successful evidence-based modalities (e.g., workshops, ongoing coaching, etc.) for training busy clinical providers in motivational interviewing.